-The 2027 Term Loan is pre-payable at any time by the Operating Partnership (as borrower) without penalty.
+The 2027 Term Loan is pre-payable at any time by the Operating Partnership without penalty.
 The Operating Partnership may not re-borrow amounts paid down on the 2027 Term Loan.
 The 2027 Term Loan has an accordion feature to increase, subject to certain conditions, the maximum availability of the facility up to an aggregate of \$500 million.

 The Operating Partnership is the borrower under the 2027 Term Loan, and the Company and certain of its subsidiaries that own direct or indirect interests in eligible real property assets are guarantors under the facility.

 Under the terms of the 2027 Term Loan, the Company is subject to various restrictive financial and nonfinancial covenants which, among other things, require the Company to maintain certain leverage ratios, cash flow and debt service coverage ratios and secured borrowing ratios and a minimum level of tangible net worth.

-The Company was in compliance with all financial covenants and was not in default of any provisions under the 2027 Term Loan as of December 31, 2023 and 2022.
+The Company was in compliance with all financial covenants and was not in default of any provisions under the 2027 Term Loan as of December 31, 2024 and 2023.

-The following table presents information about aggregate interest expense related to the 2024 Term Loan, 2027 Term Loan, 2028 Term Loan and 2029 Term Loan:
+The following table presents information about aggregate interest expense related to the 2024 Term Loan, 2027 Term Loan, 2028 Term Loan, 2029 Term Loan and 2030 Term Loan:

-Year ended December 31,
+Year e ear ended December 31,

-(in thousands) 2023 2022 2021
+(in thousands) 2024 2023 2022

-Interest expense \$ 66,582 \$ 23,967 \$ 9,819
+Interest expense \$ 92,451 \$ 66,582 \$ 23,967

-Amortization of deferred financing costs 1,617 836 736
+Amortization of deferred financing costs 3,104 1,617 836

-Total \$ 68,199 \$ 24,803 \$ 10,555
+Total \$ 95,555 \$ 68,199 \$ 24,803

-As of December 31, 2023 and 2022, total deferred financing costs, net, of \$7.2 million and \$4.5 million, respectively, related to the term loan facilities are included as a component of unsecured term loans, net of deferred financing costs on the Company's consolidated balance sheets.
+As of December 31, 2024 and 2023, total deferred financing costs, net, of \$8.9 million and \$7.2 million, respectively, related to the term loan facilities are included as a component of unsecured term loans, net of deferred financing costs on the Company's consolidated balance sheets.

 The Company fixed the interest rates on its variable-rate term loan debt through the use of interest rate swap agreements.
-See Note 6- Derivative and Hedging Activities for additional information.
+See Note 6-Derivative and Hedging Activities for additional information.